lellimecnar/lellimecnar.github.io/_costuming/imperial-officer/tunic-pattern.md

 > **NOTE:** We double the seam allowance here so we can hide the inner lining seam by offsetting it ⅝" below the top of the pocket opening.

 #### Pocket Lining
-Measure 4" plus the seam allowance (4" + ⅝" = 4⅝") down from the

-Using the _pocket top line_ as the top, draw a dotted-line rectangle with a height of 4" plus the seam allowance (4" + ⅝" = 4⅝").
-Label the bottom edge of this dotted rectangle _"cut for pocket lining."_
+Draw another horizontal dotted line 4" below the _pocket top line_, and label it _"cut for pocket lining."_

 ### Final Front Pieces
 Now that you have the **front template** with all of the correct markings, you can follow the interactive diagram below to trace out the 9 individual pattern pieces that you need: